carj/pyPreservica/docs/api.rst

     Returns an generic entity based on its reference identifier

-    :param entity_type entity_type: The type of entity
+    :param  entity_type: The type of entity
+    :type  entity_type: EntityType
-    :param str reference: The unique identifier for the enity
+    :param reference: The unique identifier for the entity
+    :type  reference: str
-    :return: The entity
+    :return: The entity either Asset, Folder or ContentObject
     :rtype: Entity
     :raises RuntimeError: if the identifier is incorrect